parmentelat/nbhosting/docs/architecture.md

   * Unix id, home dir for student mary
   * copy of that notebook in the student's homedir
-  * docker instance: public port 8000 is bound to internal port 8888 (all docker instances run on 8888)
+  * container: public port 8000 is bound to internal port 8888 (all containers run on 8888)

 3. django then answers with a HTTP redirect like